pazcm/cook-book/README.md

 ## Left to implement
 #### Sign up/in .- Registration functionality to allow users create an author profile and be able to save, like and share recipes.
-(Secure user authentication (e.g. via passwords) is not required for this particular project.)
+Secure user authentication was not required for this project, is something that I would like to implement in the future together with the following funtionalities remained:
 #### Like recipe .-
 Like function which will allow users give feedback to other users and track the recipes they like.
 #### Share recipe .-